knewplay/book-programming-essential/programming-fundamentals/chapter3.md

 if number > 0 then:
     PRINT "The number is positive."
 ```

+> In programming, the term "print" refers to displaying text or other data on the screen, rather than producing a physical copy with a printer.
+It's a command used to output information to the user.

 But what if it's not?
 We need another check, and that's where `else if` proves useful.
 It's like saying, "if the previous conditions weren't met, then check this one".